JaimeStill/PatternsAndPractices/readme.md

 > The following provides an overview of the app stack.
 Greater detail of the configuration and capabilities of each part will be covered in their relevant sections throughout the documentation.

+> All of the links throughout this guide, as well as some additional helpful links, are provided in [References - Links](./r1-links.md).

 The current app stack is based on the `dotnet new angular` template provided by the [.NET Core SDK](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new).

 The major modifications are as follows: